top of page

 We are currently seeking partners, small-business owners, and supporters who are or have been active with the SBIR/STTR programs and would be willing to share their story, as well as talk publicly about how the current lapse in SBIR/STTR is and will impact their firm.

-While we will continue fighting in every possible way to reinstate the SBIR/STTR programs, sharing personal stories is incredibly impactful and can make a huge difference in our efforts.
+While we will continue the fight in every possible way to ensure permanency for the SBIR/STTR programs, sharing personal stories is incredibly impactful and can make a huge difference in our efforts.
 We really need to hear from you.

 Share